 HAND UP: Saving-Credit to Improve Livelihood

-Since 2007, CORE has worked with its Nepali partner, Society for the Urban Poor (SOUP), to implement the ‘Hand Up’ saving-loans program for extremely poor urban people in vegetable market and municipal trash collection areas.
-The urban groups have 300 members.
+Since 2007, CORE has worked with its Nepali partner, Society for the Urban Poor (SOUP), to implement the ‘Hand Up’ saving-credit program for extremely poor urban people in vegetable market and municipal trash collection areas.
+The urban groups have almost 500 members.
 This year, 65 members have taken loans.
 One of the challenges of working with the urban group is that they are not a cohesive community because most of them migrated to urban areas when they lost their homes, fields, or husbands.

 Most of these people left their villages, usually due to dire circumstances, to seek a living in the city.
 Life is tougher than they expected and they find that if they do not work that day, they do not eat.
 Hence, they need to make smaller savings each day, otherwise there are too many demands on each rupee.
 With SOUP, we have improvised how the saving is done to meet the needs of these poor women by having flexible saving that allows for daily deposits of any amount that enables them to save.
 We have facilitators visit the group members each day to collect their few rupees of daily saving whether 10, 30, or 100 rupees.
 With just five or ten rupees per day, most members have gradually increased the amount that they can save each day and built up a saving account that they had never dreamed possible.